Michael Huber (writer): Teacher, translator and art expert in Leipzig

 In 1766, on the recommendation of his friends Christian Felix Weiße and Christian Ludwig von Hagedorn, Huber became the successor of Eleazar de Mauvillon as French language teacher at the University of Leipzig.
 As he was Catholic, he did not receive an official professorial chair from the Protestant university, but he was in favour with the Catholic court of the Electorate of Saxony and supported by the dowager Electress, Duchess Maria Antonia of Bavaria, and the regent, Prince Francis Xavier of Saxony.
 He was awarded the right to be called "professor" and received a salary of 300 Reichsthaler from the private funds of the Elector, the underage Frederick Augustus I of Saxony.
 (Note: For comparison, Huber considered the two Reichsthaler he had to pay for the family's first two nights at the inn in Leipzig during the trade fair a substantial amount of money.)
 When Huber and his family arrived in Leipzig, his wife spoke no German.
 To be able to afford the rent of 225 Reichsthaler for a sizeable apartment in Haugk's house in Petersstrasse in central Leipzig, Huber's wife had to offer catering to students for money.
 Huber continued to translate but also became a well-known art expert and collector of copper engravings.
-From 1775, Huber lived in the Leipzig house that the Elector used as residence while visiting the city, and his wife was promised a future pension.
+From 1775, Huber lived in the Leipzig house that the Elector used as a residence while visiting the city, and his wife was promised a future pension.
 He had many cultivated friends and was well connected in society.
 His contacts included the pedagogue Christian Felix Weiße, the artist Adam Friedrich Oeser, the poet Christian Fürchtegott Gellert and the art collector Christian Ludwig von Hagedorn.

 In his later years, Huber turned his interests towards art history.
-He translated Johann Joachim Winckelmann's 1764 History of Art in Antiquity from German into French, expanded the work and included a biography of the author.
+He translated Johann Joachim Winckelmann's 1764 History of Art in Antiquity from German into French, expanded the work, and included a biography of the author.
 His translation appeared in three volumes in 1781 and played an important role in Winckelmann's reception in France.
 Huber had a collection of copper engravings and used it for teaching, giving private lectures introducing students to the arts.
 One of his students was the young Goethe.
 Huber edited several catalogues of engravings and wrote a related nine-volume work that was translated from his French manuscript and published from 1796 to 1804.
 (Note: The full title of the work was Handbuch für Kunstliebhaber und Sammler über die vornehmsten Kupferstecher und ihre Werke: vom Anfange dieser Kunst bis auf gegenwärtige Zeit ('Handbook for art lovers and collectors about the most noble copper engravers and their works: from the beginning of this art to the present time').)
 A general theory of art was included in the work, in which Huber extended some of Winckelmann's terminology and reflected on the principles for the collection of engravings.